 RE supports the aims for education, outlined in the National Curriculum, to promote the spiritual, moral, cultural, mental and physical development of pupils at the school and of society as well as prepare pupils for the opportunities, responsibilities and experiences of later life.

 At Firs we use the Derbyshire and Derby City Agreed Syllabus for Religious Education (2020-2025).
 It provides the legal framework for a syllabus for Religious Education for Derby City and Derbyshire schools.
-More information can be found here.
-The syllabus can be found here.
+Below is the syllabus.

 The aims of the syllabus are to: